SebastianMata/170089/Demostracion/README.md

 my @booleans=qw(0 1);
 ```
 ## AND Truth table
 The AND gate is an electronic circuit that gives a high output (1) only if all its inputs are high.
-A dot (.) is used to show the AND operation i.e. A.B.
-Bear in mind that this dot is sometimes omitted i.e. AB

-A | B | A and B
+A | B | A.B
 --- | --- | ---
 | 0 | 0 | 0
 | 0 | 1 | 0